 The “bounce rate” measures when someone looks at whatever landing page of your site they land on, and then decides, “Nah, not for me.”

 You’ll see numerous articles talk about 50-60% average bounce rates.
 Your website should continually strive to engage visitors beyond looking at a single page.

 Google cares about bounce rate, but it also cares about how average visit duration.
 This is an indicator of whether the content users find there is valuable or not.
 And that’s how Google decides if your content is “relevant.”

 The more time users spend on your site, the higher your Google ranking will be and the more of an “expert” you’ll be indexed as.

-And the higher your rating, the higher you’ll show up in search, and the more visitors you’ll get.
+And the higher your rating, the higher you’ll show up in search, and the more total visits you’ll get.

 So, make sure that the content on your website goes beyond basics and really expands into answering the many common questions your prospects and clients have for you.
-Again, check out Your Law Firm Website’s Blog Can Be the Most Powerful Business Developer Your Law Firm Has.
+FAQs, for example, provide an excellent framework for developing content that attracts large volumes of website traffic.

 Traffic-to-lead is a fancy way of talking about conversion rates.
-And there are two conversion rates your law firm needs to focus on: desktop and mobile.
+And there are two conversion rates your company needs to focus on: desktop and mobile.

 Imagine it.
-You have a killer law firm web design, and desktop visitors are converting at 10%.
+You have a killer web design, and desktop visitors are converting at 10%.
 But then, on mobile, you’re only converting 2%.

 Looking at today’s statistics on website visits from mobile devices, this would mean you’re missing out on half of your business.